 More about Dr. Peter Fox here.

-Morgan Schaller is an Assistant Professor of Earth and Environmental Science at Rensselaer Polytechnic Institute.
+Morgan Schaller is an Associate Professor of Earth and Environmental Science at Rensselaer Polytechnic Institute.
 He holds a BS in both Geology and Biology from Binghamton University, and an MS in Hydrogeology and a PhD in Geochemistry from Rutgers University.
 Morgan’s interests are broadly in the history of the Earth system and changes in climate over long timescales.
 Morgan uses light stable isotopes and fluid inclusions to trace the interaction and transfer of elements through the atmosphere, biosphere, and solid earth, specifically linking geologic processes to the history of Earth’s major atmospheric gases.
 Morgan is credited with demonstrating the atmospheric CO2 effect of a Large Igneous Province eruption (the Central Atlantic Magmatic Province), and discovering the extraterrestrial impact ejecta associated with the climatic event at the Paleocene-Eocene boundary.
 Morgan’s most recent work has been a new analytical method for determining the concentration of oxygen in the ancient atmosphere using fluid inclusions in soil carbonates.
 In 2018, Morgan was awarded the Houtermans Medal from the European Association of Geochemistry.

 More about Dr. Morgan Schaller here.